TotallyInformation/hugo-theme-twenty-sixteen/README.md

 If you want to make modifications, clone the GitHub project first.
 You can choose whether to keep your copy updated with any upstream changes.

+## Content Structure

+I use a content structure that is quite opinionated.
+I can't guarantee that you will like it but please do give it a go to see if you can live with it.

+Like many site structures, I assume that you have 2 basic types of actual content: `posts` and `pages`.

+### Content sections

+This theme assumes the use of 6 content sections.
+You will need to create the matching folders under the `/content` folder.
+Each will have an `_index.md` file.

+1. **posts** - These are your standard blog posts.
+Use as expected.
+I use a permalink structure that puts posts under a URL of `/blog/:slug`.
+2. **categories** - You probably wont have anything other than an `_index.md` file in this folder.
+   The actual list of categories is generated automatically by Hugo.
+However, by including the folder and an index file, you can provide both a menu (though you could do this via `config.toml` if preferred) and some explanatory header text along with an SEO description.
+3. **tags** - as for categories.
+4. **about** - A (generally small) collection of pages such as ones about the site, about the site owner/author, about the design.
+More importantly, you are likely to want to keep privacy, copyright and other legal statements here.
+   Keep anything you would like to see under an `about` menu here.
+Don't forget to add menu frontmatter options.
+5. **kb** - Knowledgebase - This section is for pages that are less volatile and less likely to age than your standard blog posts.
+   There is no hard and fast rule as to whether to use posts or the knowledgebase.
+You may wish to create sub-sections in `kb` as I do, each covering different specialist areas.
+6. **projects** - This is a portfolio section.
+Use this for keeping track of projects you've worked on.
+It is entirely optional.

+Really, all of these sections are arbitrary and optional.
+However, you may occasionally find things in the theme that don't quite work as expected if you don't at least have `posts`, `about` and `kb`.

+You may have more sections as you wish.
+Simply add a new folder under the `/content` folder and include a `_index.md` file containing the appropriate menu entry and any fixed content you want appearing before the list of pages.
+The list of pages in the section is generated automatically.

+If you have any fixed content above the list, I recommend that you add a level 3 heading at the end of the index file (so it appears as the heading for the list of pages).

+### Other data types

+While `posts` and `pages` are the 2 default page (content) types, you can, of course, add others and also use the `/data` folder to create data-driven content.
+These are standard Hugo features and there is no special support built into this theme.

 ## File Layout

 You should use the following file layout when using this theme